vinayjainmaya/TennisScoreBoard/README.md

 # TennisScoreBoard
-Simple application to demonstrate the Tennis scoreboard best of three.
+This is a sample app to demonstrate the Tennis scoreboard, which uses Clean Architecture with MVVM and Jetpack Compose for UI screens

 # Rules
 ### Game points